<< Previous Next >>

 I also made it a high-low hem.
 The highest point came to just below my knees and the lowest point came to the top of my heels.
-This not only added some drama (it caught nice wind as I walked!) but also made it easier on me at the party.
+This made it easier on me at the party.
 No one was stepping on the back of the dress.
 Plus, Halloween is usually cold and wet where I live so it kept it out of the mud.

 Past that, it is a great and EASY pattern that you can tinker with in so many ways!